rgj40q/laughing-succotash/doc.md

 * *bonel bellel* 'beautiful good'
 * *bonel el bellel* 'good and beautiful'
 * *el bonel el bellel* 'both good and beautiful'
-* *bonel bellel ol malel el fedel* 'beautiful good or bad and ugly'
+* *bonel el bellel ol malel el fedel* 'beautiful and good or bad and ugly'

 Each single is of two types.
 The first consists of intransitive appositive, optionally followed by an adverb type B phrase.
 * *bellel* 'beautiful'